Dileepj1828/Repo-1/HW1-report.md

 *What is the URL of the GitHub repo that you created in your personal account?*

-*In which direction does the 'push' command work (send local changes to remote OR send remote changes to local)?*
+*In which direction does the 'pull' command work (send local changes to remote OR send remote changes to local)?*

  This command is used to send remote changes to local.

 *You have committed a change on your local machine/remote.
 However, you want to undo the changes committed.
 How would you do that?*

+If the update is not visible on Github, we might not have executed the push command.

 ## Markdown